MuhammadUsmanGM/Portfolio/README.md

 ---

 ## ⚡ The Core Thesis
 I build software that doesn't just process data, but **reasons** through it.
-My work lives at the intersection of high-performance Full-Stack development and state-of-the-art Generative AI.
+My work lives at the intersection of high-performance Systems Engineering and state-of-the-art Generative AI.
 I am focused on bridging the gap between human intent and machine execution through autonomous multi-agent systems and sophisticated LLM orchestration.

+---

+## 🏗️ Featured Architectures

+### 🤖 AUTONOMA — Professional-Grade Digital FTE
+Architected an AI Agent platform that operates as a 'Digital Employee'.
+Features proactive monitoring, high-fidelity live telemetry, and intelligent multi-session memory.
+Reduces manual workload by **85%** across 6+ communication channels.

+### 🔍 MCPPROBE — Diagnostic Engineering for AI Context
+The definitive diagnostic layer for the Model Context Protocol (MCP) ecosystem.
+Engineered a robust scanning engine that establishes Stdio/SSE connections to perform full introspective analysis, health scoring, and production config generation.

+### 📂 PORTABLE AI — Offline Cross-OS AI Infrastructure
+A CLI engine that transforms any USB drive into a high-performance, cross-platform AI workstation.
+Features a dual-OS runtime orchestration for Ollama and AnythingLLM with zero-data footprint on host machines.

 ---